 We have a rare entry on the MDL docket.
 Attorneys for the plaintiffs are requesting the court to allow a surviving spouse to replace the deceased party as the plaintiff.
 The case was originally filed by the couple, but the husband unfortunately passed away after the filing.

-In the bigger picture, we are still in the same holding pattern we were before in this litigation.
+In the broader context, we remain in the same holding pattern as before in this litigation.
 The judge is clearly giving the parties a long leash to fashion a settlement agreement and is not in a rush to remand these lawsuits.
-A response is due to the motion we discussed in the last update and it will be interesting to see how Bard responses.
+A response is due to the motion we discussed in the last update, and it will be interesting to see how Bard responds.

 September 4, 2024 Update